NikkieDev/TED/README.md

 There will hopefully be:
 1. A VSCode Extension
 2. An Application for Windows
-3. A CLI application for Linux
+3. A CLI application for Linux & Windows
+4. Fuck any MacOS users.